shikharmittal04/epspy/README.md

 `python eg_script.py`

 Running the code will generate several files.
 The terminal messages will guide you to these output files.
 The most important of all files of your interest will be `Tb_nu_map.npy`.
 However, you may never have to deal with them yourself.
 To visualise your outputs use the function `visual()`.
-Read on to see the available features for visual.
+Read on to see the available features for `visual()`.

 The default values have been chosen such that the above script can be run on a PC.
 Since modern PCs have at least 4 cores, for a better performance one could also run the code as